zakame/chef-perlbrew/README.md

   * :upgrade - A boolean flag to disable/enable the automatic upgrading of perlbrew.

 ### perlbrew_profile
-This LWRP provides actions to install / remove the shell script that enables perlbrew for all users.
+This resource provides actions to install / remove the shell script that enables perlbrew for all users.

 * Actions